SFML/SFML-Website/pages/tutorials/3.0/getting-started/linux.md

 g++ main.o -o sfml-app -L<sfml-install-path>/lib -lsfml-graphics -lsfml-window -lsfml-system
 ```
 If you want to have SFML directly integrated into your executable, you must link to the static version.
 Static SFML libraries have the "-s" suffix, for example: "sfml-xxxx-s".
-You will also need to link the dependancies of each sfml module.
+You will also need to link the dependencies of each sfml module.

 | Module          | Dependencies |